Talish-wiz/Library-Management-System/README.md

 I have created a library management system using file handling in python

 # To run my project
-Go to Main_function.ipynb file created by me it is basically a google colab
+Go to Main_function.ipynb and open in colab to run it.
+I have maintained .ipynb file for executing functions of library management system